ShubhamJ010/Auto-Reels-Scroller/README.md

 ### Controls
 - **Keyboard shortcut**: Press `Shift + S` to toggle the auto-scroll feature on/off
-- **Context menu**: Right-click on any page and select "Toggle Auto Scroll" or "Settings" from the userscript menu
+- **Context menu**: Right-click on any page and select "Toggle Auto Scroll" from the userscript menu
 - **Visual indicator**: Look for the green (ON) or red (OFF) indicator in the top-right corner

-### Settings
-Access settings through:
-- Right-click context menu → "Settings"
-- Or modify the script to add settings access directly to the page

-## Settings Explained
+## Settings

-- **Scroll Direction**: Choose "Down" to go to the next reel, "Up" to go to the previous reel
-- **Amount of Plays Before Scrolling**: Number of times a video will play before advancing (default: 1)
-- **Scroll When Comments are Open**: Whether to advance when comments are visible (default: Yes)
-- **Toggle Shortcut**: Keyboard combination to turn auto-scroll on/off (default: shift+s)
+This simplified version uses default settings and does not include a settings panel.
+The functionality is controlled only by the toggle ON/OFF.

 ## Compatibility